Droplets Support

 DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

-There is no possible way to convert a Droplet IP into a Reserved IP.
+You cannot convert a Droplet IP address into a Reserved IP.

 You cannot undo restoring a Droplet from a backup, but you can use an existing snapshot to restore a Droplet to a previous point in time.